 --preset: Number of GPUs, vCPUs and RAM allocated to the container.
 The preset must match the selected platform.
 See available presets in Presets for GPU platforms.

---disk-size: Disk size of the container over VM.
+--disk-size: Disk size of the container VM.
 Specify the value such as 100Gi, 500Gi or 1Ti.
 The default value is 250Gi.See how disk performance depends on disk size.

 --shm-size (optional): Shared memory size of /dev/shm.
 Specify the value such as 64Mi, 128Mi or 1Gi.
 The default value is 16Gi.